 Vietnam promoted the development of rubber on poor and degraded areas about 10 years ago.
-However, a set of more recent policies sought to significantly curb the expansion of rubber, including in the NCC.
+However, a set of more recent policies sought to curb significantly the expansion of rubber, including in the NCC.
 Some of the initial expansion of rubber was driven by the Prime Minister's Decision 750/QD-TTg in June 2009 that approved the rubber development master plan to 2015 with vision to 2020.
 This made it legal to "establish new rubber plantations on unproductive agricultural land and degraded natural forest lands which are suitable to rubber trees".
 The overall target by 2020 was to maintain the country's total rubber plantations at a stable area of 800,000 ha.
 The approval of the master plan and accompanying policies opened opportunities for provinces, in particular the Central Highlands region, to convert 'degraded forest' to expand rubber plantations.
 Most of this was large scale planned conversion established by rubber companies that receive land from SFCs.

 Prior to promulgation of the master plan, the Government issued policies which enabled its execution.
 Specifically, MARD issued Decision 2855/BNN-KHCN dated 17 September, 2008 that declared rubber a multiple-use tree.
-This Decision enabled provinces to remove bottlenecks in administrative procedures for conversion to rubber plantations; in particular it gave more power to the provinces to convert natural forests to rubber without the need for central government approval.
+This Decision enabled provinces to remove bottlenecks in administrative procedures for conversion to rubber plantations; in particular, it gave more power to the provinces to convert natural forests to rubber without the need for central government approval.
 Circular 127/2008/TT-BNN dated 31 December 2008 provided guidance and requirements for planting rubber trees on degraded forestland.

-In Central Highlands, the conversion of forestland to rubber plantations led to large scale deforestation.
+In the Central Highlands, the conversion of forestland to rubber plantations led to large scale deforestation.
 There were loop-holes in policies regarding forest conversion to plantations that contributed to policy abuse during implementation.
-For example, the criteria to classify poor forests was merely based on the tree biomass volume (with diameter >8cm) less than 100m/ha, while the decision of converting natural forest with less than 200 ha was initially authorized at the provincial level.
+For example, the criteria to classify poor forests was merely based on the tree biomass volume (with diameter >8cm) less than 100m3/ha, while the decision of converting natural forest with less than 200 ha was initially authorized at the provincial level.
 As a consequence of rampant deforestation, the Prime Minister issued Instruction 1685/CT-TTg dated 27 September, 2011 with the goal to "strengthen the directions for implementing forest protection measures, preventing deforestation and resistance against law enforcement."
 This gave back more powers to the central level to monitor and control expansion to rubber.

 In implementing Instruction 1685, some provinces - in particular those in the Central Highlands - moved towards stopping the licensing of new projects related to forest conversion.
-MARD established fact-finding missions to assess the conversion of forests to rubber plantations in some provinces.
-With Instruction 1685/CT-TTg the focus was initially on the Central Highlands.
-Other provinces, to a certain extent, continued to allow forest conversion, including the NCC.
-However, with the greater recognition of the problem in the
+MARD established fact-finding

-&lt;sup>14 UN-REDD report at Ha Tinh workshop, Oct.
+14 UN-REDD report at Ha Tinh workshop, Oct.
 2015.

-&lt;sup>15 Law on Forest Protection and Development 2004 classifies forests into three types according to management purposes.
+15 Law on Forest Protection and Development 2004 classifies forests into three types according to management purposes.
 That are: i) production forests that are designated for timber supply; ii) protection forests that are designated for protection function such as watershed and coastal areas; and iii) Special use forests which are for biodiversity conservation such as national parks, protected area, biosphere etc.